-Public water systems must take into consideration that chlorine dioxide and its byproducts may have similar effects as chloramines on sensitive populations.
+The pPublic water systems must take into consideration that chlorine dioxide and its byproducts may have similar effects as chloramines and the impact on sensitive populations.
 Chlorine dioxide shall not be intentionally used as a secondary disinfectant.
 The water system must monitor the chlorine dioxide residuals and byproducts in the distribution system.
-If the chlorine dioxide residual in the distribution system may affect sensitive populations, the public water system shall notify the public of the change.
-Sensitive populations include hospital and kidney dialysis patients.
-Sensitive industries include fisheries.
+If the chlorine dioxide residual entersin the distribution system and may results in impact on may affect sensitive populations, the public water system shall notify the public of the change, and/or the schedule for the change, particularly notification to s Sensitive populations such as include hospitals and kidney dialysis facilities serving dialysis patients.
+Sensitive industries include and fisheries.